ska-telescope/ska-tango-images/README.md

 - debian-buster-slim
   - tango-dependencies/Dockerfile:FROM debian:buster-slim as buildenv
   - tango-dependencies/Dockerfile:FROM debian:buster-slim
-    - tango-java/Dockerfile:FROM {nexus}/tango-dependencies:latest
+    - tango-java/Dockerfile:FROM {nexus}/tango-dependencies
-        - hdbpp_viewer/Dockerfile:FROM {nexus}/tango-java:latest
+        - hdbpp_viewer/Dockerfile:FROM {nexus}/tango-java
         - tango-jive/Dockerfile:FROM {nexus}/tango-java
-        - tango-pogo/Dockerfile:FROM {nexus}/tango-java:latest
+        - tango-pogo/Dockerfile:FROM {nexus}/tango-java
-        - tango-rest/Dockerfile:FROM {nexus}/tango-dependencies:latest as buildenv
+        - tango-rest/Dockerfile:FROM {nexus}/tango-dependencies as buildenv
-        - tango-rest/Dockerfile:FROM {nexus}/tango-java:latest
+        - tango-rest/Dockerfile:FROM {nexus}/tango-java
-        - tango-vnc/Dockerfile:FROM {nexus}/tango-java:latest
+        - tango-vnc/Dockerfile:FROM {nexus}/tango-java
-    - tango-cpp/Dockerfile:FROM {nexus}/tango-dependencies:latest as buildenv
+    - tango-cpp/Dockerfile:FROM {nexus}/tango-dependencies as buildenv
     - tango-cpp/Dockerfile:FROM debian:buster-slim
-      - tango-archiver/Dockerfile:FROM {nexus}/tango-cpp:latest
+      - tango-archiver/Dockerfile:FROM {nexus}/tango-cpp
       - tango-libtango/Dockerfile:FROM {nexus}/tango-cpp
-        - tango-admin/Dockerfile:FROM {nexus}/tango-libtango:latest
+        - tango-admin/Dockerfile:FROM {nexus}/tango-libtango
-        - tango-test/Dockerfile:FROM {nexus}/tango-libtango:latest
+        - tango-test/Dockerfile:FROM {nexus}/tango-libtango
-        - tango-databaseds/Dockerfile:FROM {nexus}/tango-libtango:latest
+        - tango-databaseds/Dockerfile:FROM {nexus}/tango-libtango
-      - pytango-builder/Dockerfile:FROM {nexus}/tango-cpp:latest
+      - pytango-builder/Dockerfile:FROM {nexus}/tango-cpp
+        - pytango-panic/Dockerfile:FROM {nexus}/pytango-builder as buildenv
+        - pytango-panic-gui/Dockerfile:FROM {nexus}/pytango-builder as buildenv
-        - pytango-runtime/Dockerfile:FROM {nexus}/pytango-builder:latest as buildenv
+        - pytango-runtime/Dockerfile:FROM {nexus}/pytango-builder as buildenv
-        - pytango-runtime/Dockerfile:FROM {nexus}/tango-cpp:latest
+        - pytango-runtime/Dockerfile:FROM {nexus}/tango-cpp
-          - tango-dsconfig/Dockerfile:FROM {nexus}/pytango-builder:latest as buildenv
+          - tango-dsconfig/Dockerfile:FROM {nexus}/pytango-builder as buildenv
-          - tango-dsconfig/Dockerfile:FROM {nexus}/pytango-runtime:latest
+          - tango-dsconfig/Dockerfile:FROM {nexus}/pytango-runtime
-          - tango-itango/Dockerfile:FROM {nexus}/pytango-builder:latest as buildenv
+          - tango-itango/Dockerfile:FROM {nexus}/pytango-builder as buildenv
-          - tango-itango/Dockerfile:FROM {nexus}/pytango-runtime:latest
+          - tango-itango/Dockerfile:FROM {nexus}/pytango-runtime
-          - tango-pytango/Dockerfile:FROM {nexus}/pytango-builder:latest as buildenv
+          - tango-pytango/Dockerfile:FROM {nexus}/pytango-builder as buildenv
-          - tango-pytango/Dockerfile:FROM {nexus}/pytango-runtime:latest
+          - tango-pytango/Dockerfile:FROM {nexus}/pytango-runtime
-          - tango-vscode/Dockerfile:FROM {nexus}/pytango-builder:latest as buildenv
+          - tango-vscode/Dockerfile:FROM {nexus}/pytango-builder as buildenv
-          - tango-vscode/Dockerfile:FROM {nexus}/pytango-runtime:latest
+          - tango-vscode/Dockerfile:FROM {nexus}/pytango-runtime
-      - tango-starter/Dockerfile:FROM {nexus}/tango-cpp:latest
+      - tango-starter/Dockerfile:FROM {nexus}/tango-cpp
 - mariadb
   - tango-db/Dockerfile:FROM mariadb:10
-    - mariadb_hdbpp/Dockerfile:FROM {nexus}/tango-db:latest

 If the Docker image tags change, then the related charts should also be updated:
 - In the `charts` folder, update all the `values.yaml` files to use the new tags.